 As fraudsters are using advanced technology to carry out image manipulation in identity verification, you can’t rely on traditional techniques to cope with this challenge.

-If you want to implement easy to use yet advanced identity verification system within your organization, you can rely on iDenfy.
+If you want to implement an easy-to-use yet advanced identity verification system within your organization, you can rely on iDenfy.
 We can help you with face recognition, liveness detection, and identity document check, contact us.